centreon/centreon-documentation/versioned_docs/version-23.10/installation/technical.md

 ### Remote DBMS

-The distributed architecture with remote DBMSincludes three types of entities:
+The distributed architecture with remote DBMS includes three types of entities:

 * A central Centreon server to display information
 * A DBMS server to store collected data